kaisubr/mxcat/README.md

 and so on)

 positional arguments:
-  Files                 Files to concatenate.
+  files                 Files to concatenate.

 optional arguments:
-  -h, --help            show this help message and exit --staff Staves [Staves ...]
+  -h, --help            show this help message and exit --staff staves [staves ...]
                         Staff numbers to print.
 Certain instruments (like piano) crossing multiple staves might require multiple arguments, such as --staff 1 2.
 Furthermore, --staff 2